 Once her visits are completed, Ms. Kong returns to her office.
 She spends the remainder of the day posting her notes to the server, writing reports, and checking in with the teachers who she will visit the following day.
 When everything is in order, Ms. Kong gets back on her motorbike, this time heading for home.
 It is a long day, but Ms. Kong enjoys supporting teachers and students.
 Since taking the position, Ms. Kong has seen improvement in the students’ reading and confidence, and the teachers with whom she works welcome the attention and professional support.

-Today, on International Literacy Day, we celebrate the literacy coaches, teachers, school directors, and others who recognize the importance of child literacy and continue to support early-grade reading interventions like All Children Reading in Cambodia and around the world.
+On International Day of Education—and every day—we celebrate the literacy coaches, teachers, school directors, and others who recognize the importance of education and continue to support early-grade reading interventions like All Children Reading in Cambodia and around the world.